adarlan/eks-lab/README.md

 - Install essential tools (Ingress-Nginx, Cert-Manager, etc.)
 - Deploy example applications

-Before proceeding, make sure to commit and push any changes.

 Start the deployment:

 - Go to your GitHub repository